June 20-23, 2018

 Hiram College will award a $1,000 Summer Academy Scholarship to every high school student who attends a 2017 summer academy and enrolls as a full time student at Hiram College.
 The scholarship is renewable each year for up to four years.
 Only one Summer Academy Scholarship will be awarded per new student.

-The 2017 Garfield Crisis Simulation is aimed at high school students who are rising sophomores, juniors and seniors.
+The 2018 Garfield Crisis Simulation is aimed at high school students who are rising sophomores, juniors and seniors.
 Please submit one registration form and one payment per student.
-Registration is now CLOSED.
+Registration is due June 1, 2018.

 + Pay Only: If you have already registered but have not paid, please click the Pay Only link to be directed to the payment screen.
 Please be aware that the first applicants to complete the registration process in its entirety and submit their full payment will be considered for acceptance.